EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 at the Logout Endpoint are defined below:

-- `id_token_hint`: ID Token previously issued by the OP to the Relying Party passed to the Logout Endpoint as a hint about the End-User's current authenticated session with the Client.
-This is used as an indication of the identity of the End-User that the RP is requesting be logged out by the OP.
+- `id_token_hint`: ID Token previously issued by the OP to the Relying Party passed to the Logout Endpoint as a hint about the end user's current authenticated session with the Client.
+This is used as an indication of the identity of the end user that the RP is requesting be logged out by the OP.
 - `client_id`: OAuth 2.0 Client Identifier valid at the Authorization Server.
   This parameter is needed to specify the Client Identifier when `post_logout_redirect_uri` is used but `id_token_hint` is not.
-Using this parameter, a confirmation dialog will be presented to the End-User.
+Using this parameter, a confirmation dialog will be presented to the end user.
-- `post_logout_redirect_uri`: URI to which the RP is requesting that the End-User's browser be redirected after a logout has been performed.
-This URI should use the https scheme and the value must have been previously registered in the configuration of the Service in
+- `post_logout_redirect_uri`: URI to which the RP is requesting that the end user's browser be redirected after a logout has been performed.
+This URI should use the HTTPS scheme and the value must have been previously registered in the configuration of the Service in
   [EGI Federation Registry](https://aai.egi.eu/federation).
 Note that you need to include either the `client_id` or `id_token_hint` parameter in case the